openslice/io.openslice.main/doc/deployment.md

 ```

-delete the exposed ports in other services like activemq
+Delete the exposed ports in other services like activemq

 <br>